fundter/airac-cc/README.md

 to compile.

+## Install

+To install the AIRAC cycle calculator globally on the system, run

+    npm install -g .

+This will make the CLI called 'airac' available.

 ## Usage

 Run

-    npm start
+    airac

-to print information of the currently effective cycle.
+to print information of the currently effective AIRAC cycle.
 You can also run

-    npm start <Cycle-Identifier>
+    airac -i <airac-identifier>

+to print information of a specific cycle identified by the given AIRAC identifier (e.g. `airac -i 1909`), or

+    airac -d <iso-date>

-to print information of a specific cycle, e.g.
+to print information of a specific cycle identified by the given date in ISO format (e.g. `airac -d 2019-08-15`).
+Finally, run

-    npm start 1903
+    airac -h

+to print the help.